-- In Philosophy: the study of the nature of being, becoming, existence, or reality. - In CS: a knowledge base, i.e, an engineering artefact.
+- in Philosophy: the study of the nature of being, becoming, existence, or reality. - in CS: a knowledge base, i.e, an engineering artefact, written in a formal language (in contrast to natural language)

-A representation of the shared knowledge for a community
+An ontology is a representation of the shared knowledge for a community

+- is used to

+- provide the intended meaning of the vocabulary

+- describe a certain conceptualisation in a domain of interest

+- is usually

+- a vocabulary (i.e., terms) plus

+- explicit characterisations of the assumptions made in interpreting those terms

+- is expressed in some ontology language, e.g. OWL

+- nearly always includes some notion of hierarchical classification (is-a)

+- Ontology languages allow

+- the definition of classes through description of their characteristics or

+- other axioms or

+- constraints or

+- rules...

-- Used to provide the intended meaning of the vocabulary to describe a certain conceptualisation in a domain of interest - Usually a vocabulary (i.e., terms) plus explicit characterisations of the assumptions made in interpreting those terms - Nearly always includes some notion of hierarchical classification (is-a) - Richer languages allow the definition of classes through description of their characteristics - Often based on some logic - we may use reasoning to help in management & deployment of the knowledge captured in an ontology!
+- often based on some logic

+- allows us to use reasoning to help in management & deployment of the knowledge captured in an ontology!